-We all hope that emergencies and disasters won’t strike our homes, but unfortunately they’re often impossible to predict.
-With this in mind, it’s wise to have a solid emergency preparation plan in place, particularly for disasters, but you should also know how to handle far more common domestic emergencies too.
+We all hope that home emergencies and disasters won’t strike our homes, but unfortunately they’re often impossible to predict.
+With this in mind, it’s wise to have a solid emergency preparation plan in place, particularly for frequent household emergencies, but you should also know how to handle far more common home emergencies too.
 For instance, although you obviously want to have a plan in place in case of a fire, it’s also worth knowing what you’ll do in the event of a power cut or broken boiler!

 To help you out, we’ve prepared this comprehensive home emergency guide to help you out.
 We’ll cover everything from fire preparation plans to what you should do if you get locked out of your home or have a vermin infestation.
 And if you’re looking for full peace of mind and protection for your property, home insurance can help to ensure you’re not left out in the cold.

 We’ve also included an infographic showing some of the stats and figures around home emergencies.
 Feel free to save and share the individual sections that you’ll find throughout this article, or alternatively you can view the full infographic by clicking the button below.

 A house fire is many people’s worst nightmare – and not without reason.
 A small fire can turn into an inferno in less than 30 seconds, reach temperatures as high as 600 degrees and leave devastation in its wake.

 That said, house fires are actually very rare, can often be avoided and the vast majority of people survive them.
 Between 2013 and 2016, 28 people died in house fires in Ireland, out of a total of 2500 accidental house fires attended by fire crews.

 The vast majority of house fires are preventable, and it’s really useful to know and understand the most common causes so that you can take additional precautions: